8. Appendix

 Early learning facilities must maintain supervision sightlines between outdoor learning areas and children’s bathrooms.
 Special attention must be paid to maintaining supervision indoor-outdoor sightlines where the facility is located on a steep site.
 Multiple-level changes should be avoided as they can hinder child supervision, restrict access, and create potential hiding spots.

-Technical Specifications5.1.1 Soft landscapingIn early learning facilities, synthetic or non-natural materials, such as artificial grass and rubber soft fall, must not be used in outdoor spaces.
-Refer to the section on early learning outdoor spaces for further information.
+In early learning facilities, synthetic or non-natural materials, such as artificial grass and rubber soft fall, should not be used in outdoor spaces.
+Refer to the section on early learning facility outdoor spaces (in 5.1.4 External equipment(opens in a new window)) for further information.

-Technical Specifications
+Technical specifications

-Hard landscaping and indoor sports courts:
+5.1.3 Hard landscaping and indoor sports courts; Fencing

 For early learning and special, special development and supported inclusion schools, consultants must adhere to specific regulations for barriers and fencing.
-All outdoor space must be enclosed by a fence or barrier, with a minimum height of 1800mm whose design prevents children of early learning age and under (5 years) from passing through, over or under.
+All outdoor space must be enclosed by a fence or barrier, with a minimum height of 1,800mm whose design prevents children of early learning age and under (5 years) from passing through, over or under.

 In early learning facilities, outdoor gates should be self-closing and self-latching, with a mesh or solid panel on the internal side of the fence to ensure that unauthorised adults cannot reach over and open the gate.
 A high-level handle must be provided on the internal/early learning side of the fence only.